Α-Methyl-p-tyrosine: Side-effects

 AMPT administration in healthy subjects has shown to cause increased sleepiness, decreased calmness, increased tension and anger, and a trend for increased depression.
 Sedation was also reported as a side effect of AMPT ingestion.
 However, sedation was not seen in AMPT doses of less than 2g per day.
 Patients have reported insomnia as a withdrawal symptom post AMPT exposure.
 When L-dopa is administered following AMPT administration, the effects of AMPT are reversed.
 These findings suggest that AMPT's effect on alertness and anxiety is catecholamine-specific and further supports that catecholamines are involved in the regulation of normal states of arousal and pathological anxiety symptoms.
 Patients have reported hand, leg, and trunk tremors as well as tightening of the jaw post AMPT drug therapy.
 These Parkinson like side effects are supported by the lack of dopamine in the brain as in Parkinson’s patients.
-Tourette syndrome patients treated with AMPT developed akinesia, akathisia, and oculogyric crisis.
-Most severe of all, patients developed crystalluria (crystals in the urine) after undergoing AMPT drug treatments.
+Tourette syndrome patients treated with AMPT developed akinesia, akathisia, oculogyric crisis, and crystalluria (crystals in the urine).

 Prolonged administration can have an impact upon the circadian rhythm.